periscuelo/test_tewone/README.md

 ```

 All files below need to be in same folder.
+One folder named htdocs need to be created.
-One folder named htdocs need to be created too.
+One folder named mysql need to be created too.

 ## docker-compose.yml